aiorazabala/qmethod/CONTRIBUTING.md

 ## Beta-test New Features

-`qmethod` is under active development, and we're keen to have more beta-test new features.
+`qmethod` is under development, and we're keen to have more beta-test new features.

 [Here](https://github.com/aiorazabala/qmethod/wiki/Beta-testing) is how.